 Professional practice

 Most of John’s cases are in the Commercial Court or in arbitration, but he has also acted (led and unled) in the Court of Appeal and Supreme Court.
-He has acted in heavyweight commercial litigation including Tchenguiz v SFO (2013-2014), Tchenguiz v Grant Thornton (2015-2018) and Suppipat v Narongdej (2020-2023).
+His experience of heavyweight commercial litigation includes Tchenguiz v SFO (2013-2014), Tchenguiz v Grant Thornton (2015-2018) and Suppipat v Narongdej (2020-2023).
 He has considerable experience of interlocutory and procedural law, including freezing injunctions, jurisdiction disputes and disclosure-related applications.

 • Suppipat v Narongdej: acted for the CEO of a Thai bank and senior partner of one of Thailand’s leading law firms, defending conspiracy allegations brought under Thai law in a 20-week trial.
 Listed by The Lawyer as one of the top 20 cases of 2022.